Type of Student

 After successfully immigrating and bringing her son to Canada in 2008, Maria moved into a seniors care position.
 Then last year, she decided she was ready to pursue her lifelong dream of becoming a nurse.
 “I want to help people,” she says.
 “Even if I have nothing left for me, I want to give.
 That’s just my nature.”

-The prerequisites for VCC’s Practical Nursing program demand B-level scores in many Grade 12 subjects, and ESL Level 8 in English.
+The prerequisites for VCC’s program demand B-level scores in many Grade 12 subjects, and ESL Level 8 in English.
 To achieve this level of fluency, Maria’s advisors recommended ESL Pathways, a flexible program designed to give students the skills to communicate naturally in Canadian society.

 Despite living in Canada for nearly 15 years already, Maria knew there was hard work ahead.
 Her days soon involved getting up at 4 a.m. to beat the traffic, studying before class, taking courses, working part-time and looking after a household.